A glimpse at Cingulate Inc.'s potential climb to old highs - The Dwinnex

 Insider Transactions:

-Investing in insider trades can also provide an investor with insight into how management views future stock prices.
+Additionally, insider trades can be beneficial to investors who want to learn what the management thinks about stock prices in the future.
 A recent insider transaction in this stock occurred on Dec 16 when Schaffer Shane J. bought 10,000 shares for $1.02 per share.
 The transaction valued at 10,166 led to the insider holds 41,500 shares of the business.

 Schaffer Shane J. bought 13,267 shares of CING for $13,400 on Dec 14.
 The Chief Executive Officer now owns 31,500 shares after completing the transaction at $1.01 per share.
 On Dec 14, another insider, Callahan Jennifer L., who serves as the Corporate Controller of the company, bought 7,548 shares for $0.99 each.
 As a result, the insider paid 7,468 and bolstered with 34,508 shares of the company.